tseki88/steveSekiProjectFive/README.md

 - [x] coin flip sound

 #### Stop Watch
-- N/A
+- n/a

 #### Dice Rolling [4,6,8,10,12,20]
 - [x] multiple sided dice
 - [x] dice rolling sound

 #### Canvas
-- [ ] fix size/scaling issue leading to incorrect input location
+- [x] fix size/scaling issue leading to incorrect input location
 - [ ] ability to resize(or at least offer a bigger size)
     - Brings up the question on layout of toolkit, should it be grid based?
 - [ ] ability to keep current state of sketch like our scoreboard (need data structure first)